 The irony of my choosing to teach Melville’s epic novel Moby-Dick to my first class of 12th graders at this new school is not lost on me.
 [Spoiler alert — although, shame on you if you haven’t read it!]
 In the epilogue, Ishmael is left bobbing in the expanse of the Pacific Ocean while his ship and ship mates have all been drowned.
 Melville writes, “The drama’s done.
 Why then here does any one step forth? –Because one did survive the wreck.”

 It was the whale ship named The Rachel that picked Ishmael up.
 It is the Jewish community that has invited me aboard.
 And I sail across this new beginning with a glorious wind on my face.
-Baruch Hashem and Thank God!
+Baruch Hashem and a hearty Thank G-d!